quickemu-project/quickemu/README.md

 ## Ubuntu Guest

-`quickget` will automatically download an Ubuntu release and also create the virtual machine configuration.
+`quickget` will automatically download an Ubuntu release and create the virtual machine configuration.

 ```bash